-Hong Kong police shoot protester as activists block streets
+Hong Kong police shoot protester, man set on fire

 The protester in white manages to flee, bounding up a nearby stairway, and the officer and a colleague pin the two in black to the ground.

-Police said that only one protester was hit and he was undergoing surgery.
+Police said that only one protester was hit and that he was undergoing surgery.
 A spokeswoman for the Hong Kong hospital authority said the person shot was in critical condition but gave no further details.

+The incident marked the second time a protester has been shot since the demonstrations began in early June, although police have repeatedly drawn their firearms to ward off attacks.
+More than 3,300 people have been arrested in the protests.

+Few details were available about the burning incident in the Ma On Shan neighborhood.
+Video posted online shows the victim arguing with a group of young people before someone douses him with a liquid and strikes a lighter.

+Police fired tear gas and deployed a water cannon in various parts of the city on Monday and charged onto the campus of Chinese University, where students were protesting.
+Video posted online also showed a policeman on a motorcycle riding through a group of protesters in an apparent attempt to disperse them.

+Rail service was partly suspended because of fires and obstacles on the tracks and windows smashed at a branch of the state-owned Bank of China.
+Large parts of the downtown business district were closed to traffic as protesters surrounded by onlookers engaged in a standoff with police.

-Hong Kong is in the sixth month of protests that began over a proposed extradition law and have expanded to include demands for greater democracy and police accountability.
+The protests began over a proposed extradition law and have expanded to include demands for greater democracy and police accountability.
 Activists say Hong Kong’s autonomy and Western-style civil liberties, promised when the former British colony was returned to China in 1997, are eroding.

 The video of Monday’s shooting was posted on Facebook by Cupid Producer, an outlet that started last year and appears to post mostly live videos related to local news.